-DOT is one of three NGO implementing partners worldwide in IBM's Corporate Service Corps (CSC) and Smarter Cities Challenge (SCC) programs.
+Since 2009, DOT has been an IBM worldwide implementing partner for the IBM Corporate Service Corps (CSC) and Smarter Cities Challenge (SCC) programs.
 As an NGO partner to IBM, DOT works through its on-the-ground networks and local expertise to design effective community-based projects to support the deployment of IBM corporate volunteers.

-The Corporate Service Corps was launched in 2008 to help provide IBMers with high quality leadership development while delivering high quality problem solving for communities and organizations in emerging markets.
-The program empowers IBM employees as global citizens by sending groups of 10 - 15 individuals from different countries with a range of skills to an emerging market for four week community-based assignments.
-During the assignment, participants perform community-driven economic development projects working at the intersection of business, technology, and society.
+The Corporate Service Corps was launched in 2008 to help provide IBMers with leadership development while delivering high quality problem solving expertise for communities and organizations in emerging markets.
+The program empowers IBM employees as global citizens by sending groups of eight to 15 individuals to an emerging market for four week community-based assignments.
+During the assignment, participants collaborate on community-driven economic development projects, working at the intersection of business, technology, and society.

 CSC is a four week in-country experience that is complemented by an intensive three month pre-work period to familiarize the volunteers with the local culture and language of their destination country as well as the content and context of their assigned projects.
 The in-country experience is followed by a two month post-work period to conclude monitoring and evaluation and share results.